 - It is safe to sit in a Tesla vehicle and ride out a thunderstorm.
 Even if lightning strikes the car, you will not be injured nor will the car be damaged with the possible exception of a paint blemish where the spark contacts the car.

 - Don’t try to Supercharge during a thunderstorm.
-A nearby lightning strike to a power line will find its way into the car where the resultant transient energy can damage sensitive electronic circuits throughout the car.
+A nearby lightning strike to a power line will find its way into the car where the resultant transient energy might damage sensitive electronic circuits throughout the car.

 This section goes over some instructions and tips for getting and operating your Tesla.
 It also includes some enhancements to improve the whole experience.